baradlab/baradlab.github.io/join/index.md

 We are always in the market for motivated and talented people, even if we do not have an open position currently advertised.
 We are interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to [Dr. Benjamin Barad](/contact).
 Because we believe in fair compensation for people's work, we do not accept volunteer positions in the lab.

-### Currrently, we have the following open positions available:
+### Currently, we have the following advertised open positions available, but we will hire for additional positions when good fits arrive:
-* [Research Assistant](https://externalcareers-ohsu.icims.com/jobs/27806/research-assistant-2/job) to help establish sample preparation protocols for studying early bacterial infection by cryoET.
 * [Postdoctoral Researcher](https://postdoctoral-ohsu.icims.com/jobs/27805/postdoctoral-scholar/job) to lead projects focused on cytoskeletal reorganization during intracellular bacterial infection.
-* [Summer Undergraduate Intern](https://www.ohsu.edu/school-of-medicine/chemical-physiology-and-biochemistry/chemical-physiology-and-biochemistry-summer) to assist with sample preparation and tomographic data processing, segmentation, and quantification.

 ## Graduate Students